criticalsession/RandSort/README.md

 # RandSort

-**This is a work in progress.
+**WARNING: This is a work in progress.
 Do not use it.
 It doesn't even sort `odd` length arrays.
 Eventually it will be done, and even then you shouldn't use it.**

+---

 Tired of **efficient** sorting algorithms?
 Want your software to **grind down to a halt** given a slightly large array of integers?
 Looking to surrender your code to the **gods of chaos**?
 Wanna